StiensWout/DocHub/docs/FAQ.md

 ### Can I edit document metadata?

 Yes!
 Click the settings (gear) icon in the document viewer to edit title, category, document type, and tags.
-See [Document Management](FEATURES/DOCUMENTS.md).

 ### How do tags work?